Kosmik123/Xarlabs/README.md

 ### Scenes
 There are two scenes in the project:
-1) **Example** scene which contains basic arrangement of two objects (*Object A* and *Object B*).
+1) **Example** scene contains basic arrangement of two objects (*Object A* and *Object B*).
+2) **XR** scene contains scaled down versions of objects from Example scene and a setup for XR visualisation of the scene (XR Origin and XR Simulator).
+There are also components which make objects get attracted to player hands by pressing grab button (G key in simulator).

 ### Procedural Mesh
 In order to use procedurally created mesh two objects are needed:
 1. **ProceduralMesh** component on a GameObject with MeshFilter.
 This component controls generation of the mesh and assigns it to the MeshFilter.
 2. **ProceduralMeshAsset** asset.
-It has to be an object of type deriving from ProceduralMeshAsset class and implementing the BuildMesh method.
+It has to be an object of type deriving from ProceduralMeshAsset class and implementing the `BuildMesh` method.
 It controls the structure and appearance of the generated mesh.

 Upon assigning the ProceduralMeshAsset object to the ProceduralMesh component, the mesh will be assigned to the MeshFilter and automatically refreshed in case of any change.
 Mesh will also be refreshed on game start.
 It can be also refreshed manually by choosing "Refresh" option from component context menu.
 Disabling the component disables the automatic refreshing.